 The Best Fuel Injector Cleaner

-Chevron is an energy company, they’ve been supplying fuels, additives and petrochemicals for … forever it seems, so what they don’t know about fuel and fuel additives could be written on a sticky note.
+Chevron is an energy company, they’ve been supplying fuels, additives, and petrochemicals for forever it seems.
+So what they don’t know about fuel and fuel additives could be written on a sticky note.

 These all help to restore any ‘lost’ power, improve acceleration, and even add an extra bit to the fuel economy.
 The most surprising thing is working its magic on the fuel gauge sender, for they too can become gummed up.

 First up, you’ll need to decant this into a smaller container, jug or bottle because it’s a gallon of fluid, you’ll need to measure out the required amount for a fill.

-It doesn’t matter if the engine is carburetor fed, fuel injection, turbo or normally aspirated, this juice will work to help clean everything within the fuel system, give better gas mileage, increase power and clean up exhaust emissions (thanks to better burn).
+It doesn’t matter if the engine is carburetor fed, fuel injection, turbo or normally aspirated.
+This juice will work to help clean everything within the fuel system, give better gas mileage, increase power and clean up exhaust emissions (thanks to better burn).

-It has been tested to ensure that it’s fully compatible with all materials used in a fuel system, so there’s no danger of creating further issues by degrading any components.
+It has been tested to ensure that it’s fully compatible with all materials used in a fuel system.
+So, there’s no danger of creating further issues by degrading any components.
 It can also be used in conjunction with other fuel additives, making it safe to mix if you’ve used formulas such as octane boosters in the past.

 As an everyday choice, the Royal Purple Max-Clean would get my vote for the best fuel injector cleaner.

-Newer cars are more difficult to work on – not only are the systems more complex and technologically advanced, but generally speaking everything is hidden under plastic to make it look neater.
+Newer cars are more difficult to work on.
+Not only are the systems more complex and technologically advanced, but generally speaking, everything is hidden under plastic to make it look neater.
 Having said that, if your car is really new, there’s a chance it’s still under warranty anyway.

-Plugging in a diagnostic tool may not help either – sure, it will tell you if a sensor is faulty, or getting erroneous readings, but it won’t tell you why – it could well be that another sensor has failed and that sparks a chain reaction further down the line.
+Plugging in a diagnostic tool may not help either.
+Sure, it will tell you if a sensor is faulty or getting erroneous readings, but it won’t tell you why.
+It could well be that another sensor has failed and that sparks a chain reaction further down the line.
 Modern cars, huh.

 While using these fuel additives may not cure the problem (it really does depend on the problem), it’s doubtful that they won’t do any harm, and for the sake of a few dollars, they’re worth trying if you’re experiencing these types of running problems.